foundation/foundation-sites/docs/pages/off-canvas.md

 <button class="button" type="button" data-toggle="offCanvasLeft">Toggle Off-canvas</button>

 Foundation's Off-canvas is a well established mobile pattern for navigation that can also be used to create a responsive sidebar.
-It can open from any direction, left, tight, top, and bottom.
+It can open from any direction, left, right, top, and bottom.
 There are options to allow the Off-canvas to push your page over or to overlap your page plus a few other neat tricks.

 ## Setup